Tschanzlin/Machine-Learning-Challenge/README.md

 ## Model Training Results:
 - Linear Regresssion:  Best:  75.1% using all data columns; Worst:  5.5% using kic_params only
 - Logistics Regression:  Best:  82.0% using all data columns; Worst:  66.0% using kic_params only
-- KNN:  Model indicates 98% accuracy, but validation test would not accurately predict any planets
+- KNN:  Model indicates 98% accuracy, but validation test would not accurately predict any planets; thi smodel needs more work
-- Support Vector Machine:

 ## CSV File Column Labels and Definitions (note:  error columns are not referenced below)